Exchangeable deep neural networks for set-to-set matching and learning: Experiments

-In the training stage, we set the number of match candidates to 16, 4, and 16 for subset matching, superset matching, and group re-identification, respectively.
+In this section, we briefly describe the training settings.
 We use a stochastic gradient descent method with a learning rate of 0.005, a momentum of 0.5, and a weight decay of 0.00004.
-The learning rate is set to degrade every 16 epochs by multiplying by 0.7.
-For fashion set recommendations, we set the maximum number of epochs to 32, which requires a week for training on Amazon SageMaker ml.p3.8xlarge.
-For group re-identification, we set the maximum number of epochs to 128, which takes a few hours.
-We train both the CNN and the set matching model simultaneously.

-In the selection of the loss function, to reduce the learning time, we use the $K$-pair-set loss for the tasks of superset matching and group re-identification.
-We also use the triplet loss with softplus function for the subset matching.
+We set the numbers of matching candidates and the training epochs to 4 and 32, 16 and 128, and 81 and 3500, for the tasks of fashion set matching, Market-1501 Group dataset, and Road Group dataset, respectively.
+We train both the CNN and set-matching model in an end-to-end manner.
+In each iteration, we randomly swap pairs of sets and items in each set, and randomly flip images horizontally, to learn all the methods stably.